danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

       └── verify-token.js # highlight-line
 ```

-We'll pass the `jwksClient` together with the `TOKEN_ISSUER`, `AUDIENCE` and `token` itself as arguments to the helper function.
-The helper will first decode the JWT, then fetch the JWKS from Auth0 and finally verify the token signature:
+We'll pass the `jwksClient` together with the `TOKEN_ISSUER`, `AUDIENCE` and `token` itself as arguments when we call the `verifyToken` helper function.

+The `token` is a JWT and the helper will first decode it.
+Then it will fetch the JWKS from Auth0 and using the <a href="https://community.auth0.com/t/what-is-the-origin-of-the-kid-claim-in-the-jwt/8431" target="_blank" rel="noopener noreferrer">kid</a> JWT claim, the library can find out which key from the returned JWKS was used to sign the token.
+Finally, the token signature, issuer and audience claims can be verified by the library:

 ```js
 'use strict';